 While many covered call strategies yield over 3% a month, I like to use a more conservative estimate of 1% to 1.5% a month covered call income.
 This equates to 12% to 18% return a year, which is very hard to find elsewhere

-Covered calls can be structured so they generate more income than capital gains, or vise versa.
+Covered calls can be structured so they generate more income than capital gains, or vice versa.

 For our estimate, let’s use a 15% annual yield to see how much you need to invest to make $10,000 a month using a covered call income strategy.